-global illumination in the car interior, but to confine ourselves to the direct environmental illumination only, plus a manually placed point light that "emulates" indirect lighting.
-In practice, most of the illumination patterns (such as shadows) are due to direct illumination, anyway, so the level of realism is still sufficiently high even without supporting indirect illumination yet.
-Nevertheless, in order to remove this final limitation in physical correctness, we are already looking into precomputing global illumination in a directionally dependent way.
+We therefore do not compute global illumination in the car interior, but only the direct environmental illumination, plus a manually placed point light that approximates indirect lighting.
+In practice, most of the illumination patterns (such as shadows) are due to direct illumination, anyway, so the level of realism is still sufficiently high, even without supporting indirect illumination so far.
+Nevertheless, in order to remove this final limitation in physical correctness, we are looking into precomputing global illumination in a directionally dependent way.
 Preliminary results are available and look promising, but are not yet available for practical use, and will not be discussed in this paper.

-5.4.
-Results
+5.4 BTF Quality

-While the high cost of the BTFs is obviously a strong disadvantage, the increased level of realism makes more than up for that.
-Figure 7 shows a comparison of the measured BTF material versus a nicely textured Phong material.
-Note that the textures on the textured Phong model have already been provided with the original model.
-These are also photographs from the original materials and have been optimized to produce the highest image quality.
-Even in comparison to this already high quality, BTFs further increase the quality, in particular for cloth, wood, and leather (see Figure 7).
-Though this effect can hardly be seen on printed paper, it becomes clearly apparent during interaction, in particular when the viewing and/or lighting directions change.
-To our knowledge, this is the first time that BTFs have been ray traced or used in Virtual Reality at all.
+While the high computational costs of BTFs is obviously a strong disadvantage, the increased level of realism makes more than up for that.
+Figure 7 shows a comparison of the measured BTF material versus a textured Phong material.
+Note that the textures on the Phong model have already been provided with the original model.
+These are photographs from the original materials, and have been optimized to produce a better image quality.
+Even in comparison to this already high quality, BTFs further increase the quality, in particular for cloth, wood, and leather (Figure 7).
+Although this effect can hardly be seen in still images, it becomes clearly apparent during interaction, when the viewing and/or lighting directions change.
+To our knowledge, this is the first time that BTFs have been ray traced or used in virtual reality applications at all.